kamshory/ZKLibrary/README.md

 $role

 The role of user.
 The length of $role is 1 byte.
-Possible value of $role is:
+Possible value of $role are:
 ```
 0 = LEVEL_USER
 2 = LEVEL_ENROLLER